 To produce results in a format usable as a CMU Sphinx dictionary, I wrote the wrapper script phonetiwords.pl which passes a word list to phonetisaurus and then processes the resulting output for Sphinx by removing stress marks.

-echo X-RAY | phonetiwords.pl
+echo X-RAY | phonetiwords.plgives

-X-RAY EH K S R EY
+X-RAY EH K S R EYHow do they differ?

 On a quick test on a dictionary of the most frequent 40,000 words from Wikipedia (3 characters or longer), freetts (CMU6 LTS rules) and phonetisaurus (with the CMUdict model) produce the same results for 23,654 words, 59% of the sample, omitting stress markers.